Icinga/icingaweb2/modules/doc/doc/security.md

 ## Permissions

-The Icinga Web 2 monitoring plugin can send commands to the current Icinga2 instance through the command pipe.
+The Icinga Web 2 monitoring module can send commands to the current Icinga2 instance through the command pipe.
 A user needs specific permissions to be able to send those
-commands when using the monitoring plugin.
+commands when using the monitoring module.

 | Name                                        | Permits                                                                     |